 Can CFA candidates use paper to work out exam answers during computer-based exams?

-CFA CBT Exam Results FAQ
+CBT Exam Results FAQ

 Will CFA computer based testing results be instant?